Historiography of gunpowder and gun transmission: Indian origin

 J.R.
 Partington rejected Oppert's claims in his A History of Greek Fire and Gunpowder.
 Partington believes that the sataghni mentioned in Sanskrit text was an iron-mace rather than a cannon while Joseph Needham is of the opinion that its translation as cannon cannot be sustained.
-The word for cannon, nalika, does not appear in any Sanskrit dictionary, and the source of Sukratini is the mythical Usanas of Sukracharya.
+The word for cannon, nalika, does not appear in any Sanskrit dictionary, and the source of Sukraniti is the mythical Sukracharya.
 There is also no classical Sanskrit word for saltpetre while shoraka in late Sanskrit is derived from Persian.
-Rajendralala Mitra raised doubts about the age of another work by Usanas, Nitisara of Sukracharya, noting that it contains descriptions of firearms as they were a hundred years ago.
+Rajendralal Mitra raised doubts about the age of another work by Usanas, Nitisara of Sukracharya, noting that it contains descriptions of firearms as they were a hundred years ago.
 In Partington's opinion the work is legendary.
 In 1902, P.C.
 Ray raised doubts about the authenticity of textual evidence supporting ancient Hindu knowledge of gunpowder.
 Ray pointed out that the gunpowder mixture of 4:1:1 saltpetre, charcoal, and sulphur found in Sukraniti was the most efficient for guns and was not known in Europe until the 16th century, leading him to believe that the content was an interpolation by "the handiwork of some charlatan."
 P.K.
 Gode provided textual evidence that pyrotechnical recipes recorded in the Sanskrit treatise, Kautukacintamani, were copied from a Chinese source.
 Some scholars based on the fact that it mentions matchlock firearms date the text to the modern period.
 Similarly H.L.
 Blackmore wrote in 1965 that Oppert's theories were absurd and no proper attempt to date the sources had been made.
 H.W.L.
 Hime goes as far as to say that "early Indian gunpowder is definitely a fiction" while Partington calls it a "legend."
 According to Kaushik Roy, the ancient and medieval Indians used saltpetre for incendiary devices but not for gunpowder.